frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 constraints SHOULD be respected.
 The order and number of data chunks within a single encryption matters.
 The Stream frame if any MUST be the first element within the encrypted payload, followed by any number of control frames, up to the packet boundary.
-We SHOULD pack a single data frame per encryption.
-More than one would create fragments on the receiver, and increase the cost of message reassembly by forcing an unavoidable memory copy to deliver a contiguous stream of bytes.
+We SHOULD pack a single Stream frame per encryption.
+More than one would force an unavoidable memory copy of all but the first Stream frame within a packet.

 Lost frames being resubmitted SHOULD be packed within their own packet, and other control frames SHOULD not be multiplexed with retransmissions.